 Approach 1: Dynamically engineered topological states.
-Utilising 2D semiconductors and cold atoms driven in different ways, complementary approaches are being pursued to realise, understand and control Floquet topological insulators.
+Utilising 2D semiconductors and cold atoms driven in different time-dependent potentials and topological superfluidity. ways, complementary approaches are being pursued to realise, understand and control Floquet topological insulators.
+The The milestones associated with this approach are M3.2.1 research will focus on the realisation of topological states in M3.2.6 TMDs subject to periodic optical driving.
+Phonon-polariton lattices in materials will also be investigated as another approach for generating light-controlled topological effects.

-The milestones associated with this approach are M3.1.1 - M3.1.8
+The milestones associated with this approach are M3.1.1 -M3.1.8

-Approach 2: Dynamically engineered dissipationless transport.
+Strategic Statement: The goal of Research theme 3 is to Approach 2: Dynamically engineered dissipationless transport.
 Investigating strategies beyond the generation of Floquet states for dynamically engineering nonequilibrium conditions that lead to dissipationless transport.
-The strategies include nonequilibrium superfluidity through modification of quasiparticle spectra using time-dependent potentials, and topological superfluidity.
+The strategies include nonequilibrium superfluidity (dissipationless transport) through modification of quasiparticle spectra using